Infalia/wegovnow/scenarios/index.md

 It should be noted though that TMP is deprecated now but nevertheless **we are happy to support you in case you wish to reuse it and facing technical issues**.

-You can check its functionalies either by following the detailed installation instuctions in the [README](https://github.com/Infalia/tmp) file and set it up to your own premises, or you can have a look of its features and functionalities in [WeGovNow Prototype 3](https://pt3-tmp.infalia.com/profile/basic-info).
-See some indicative screenshots below.
+You can check its functionalies either by following the detailed installation instuctions in the [Trusted Marketplace for WeGovNow - Core Component](https://infalia.github.io/wegovnow/wgn-tmp) and set it up to your own premises, or you can have a look of its features and functionalities in [WeGovNow Prototype 3](https://pt3-tmp.infalia.com/profile/basic-info).

-##### PUT A SCREENSHOT HERE

 Trusted Marketplace is composed of the following sub-systems:

-1) The "Social Accounts Linker" for collecting personal posts
+1) The "Social Accounts Media Linker and Collector" for collecting personal posts

-2) The "Reputation Mechanism" to analyse the collected data from the "Social Accounts Linker" and set a user score
+2) The "Reputation Aggregation Mechanism" to analyse the collected data from the "Social Accounts Media Linker and Collector" and set a user score

 3) The "Enhanced User Profile" to be used for better match-making